Die Heidelbeere — klein, dunkel, außergewöhnlich nährstoffreich und Ezras liebste Qualitätsprüfung

 We eat our blueberries mindfully.
 As long as there are some.

 This is perhaps the right attitude towards this food.
 Not in abundance.
 Not thoughtlessly from a plastic container into the mouth.
-But consciously — one after another — and truly perceiving what you are eating.
+But consciously — one after the other — and actually perceiving what you are eating.

 Ezra does this perfectly.
 Every single berry gets his full attention.

-What anthocyanins and polyphenols do in nutrient-rich foods — and why the soil decides — in the article on red onions as a superfood.
+What anthocyanins and polyphenols do in nutrient-rich foods — and why the soil is decisive — in the article on red onions as a superfood.

-Measure the Brix value yourself — instructions and Reams chart — Brix article.
+Measure Brix yourself — instructions and Reams chart — Brix article.

 Why soil health determines nutrient density — in the article on minerals and degraded soils.